NSoucier/UpWord-Project1/README.md

 This project uses the Bolls Bible API.
 It contains text from the Bible and allows the user to fetch specific information such as keywords or a particular chapter/verse. https://bolls.life/api/

+## SETUP
+To get this application running, make sure you do the following in the Terminal:
+1. python3 -m venv venv
+2. source venv/bin/activate
+3. pip3 install -r requirements.txt
+4. createdb upwordV4
+5. flask run

+## TESTS
+Information on how to run tests can be found at the top of the test files.

 ## NOTES
 Please leave a comment for any future features you would like to see implemented.